 The amount of oil your snowblower needs depends on its engine size.
 For instance, the 123cc and 179cc hold a 30-ounce capacity, while 357cc and 420cc engines have a capacity of 37.2-ounce.
 Some large-capacity snowblowers may require up to 40 ounces of oil to lubricate and provide high mileage.

-In either case, overfilling may cause problems such as trouble starting the snowblower and excessive smoke.
+In either case, overfilling may cause problems such as the snowblower won’t start and/or excessive smoke.
 Refer to the snowblower owner’s manual to figure out the exact amount of oil recommended by the manufacturer.

 Remember buying the right engine oil could be the only thing standing between a snowblower that starts right away and one that makes you regret you live in a snowy region.